 Ascatron Unique Technologies

 The Ascatron Epitaxial PN Schottky diode (EPS) technology is based on a proprietary concept utilizing a buried grid as junction barrier.
 The important function of the buried grid is the reduction of the leakage current due to efficient reduction of the surface field under the Schottky contact.
-This gives 3 orders of magnitude lower leakage current compared to the conventional JBS surface grid design, thus allowing increasing the max operation temperature from 175°C up to 250°C. Ascatron offer customized fabrication of 1200V EPS diodes.
+This gives 3 orders of magnitude lower leakage current compared to the conventional JBS surface grid design, thus allowing increasing the max operation temperature from 175°C up to 250°C. Ascatron offers customized fabrication of 1200V EPS diodes.
 We are currently developing the device technology for 1700V and 3,3 kV devices.

 SiC epitaxial buffer technology